vanlalpeka/thesis/README.md

 ```

 ## Results
-The AUROCs of the runs are stored in this <a href="https://docs.google.com/spreadsheets/d/1lLax3dy0JjQOxW_wwGM35UwRHdO8CJlR9QSlvxNbVNc/edit?usp=sharing">Google Sheet</a>
+The AUROCs of the runs reported in the thesis are stored in this <a href="https://docs.google.com/spreadsheets/d/1lLax3dy0JjQOxW_wwGM35UwRHdO8CJlR9QSlvxNbVNc/edit?usp=sharing">Google Sheet</a>

 ## Pseudo-code